Date: 2023-05-19 | Read Time: 16 Mins

 There are several stages to this assessment as shown below:

 You must use the headed table in part 1 of the standard risk assessment form provided by NEBOSH.
-Click here to download the PDF of NEBOSH IG2 Risk Assessment Report.
+Click here to download the PDF of the NEBOSH IG2 Risk Assessment Report.

 The first stage is to provide a clear and brief description of your selected organization (usually the organization for which you work, but this is not required).